 Meet the people who make it all possible.

-Our family farmers are proud to make sure the meat we raise is healthy and pure.
+Our family farmers are proud to make sure the meat we produce is healthy, pure and humanely raised.
 It’s more than a job.
 It’s a promise.
-See why they’re dedicated to providing premium chicken and no-antibiotics-ever poultry, pork, lamb and beef products that make your family smile.

 The Roth family owns about 3,000 acres of farmland.
 Ron and his daughter, Amanda, focus on raising and caring for sows and their piglets.
 They believe the needs of their animals come first, and they look forward to the day when the Coleman way becomes the standard way for all farms to raise animals.

 On Delbert Fry's farm, his hogs' needs come first.
 That’s why he's moved beyond the industry standards to crate-free gestation and farrowing, no antibiotics ever and all-vegetarian feed.
 He was skeptical of these changes at first, but they've paid dividends—he immediately saw a difference in his hogs, and his farm performed better.

 Now, Delbert and his son embrace a personal touch to farming—putting their animals' needs above what’s easiest for the farm.
 They grow and grind their own feed for their hogs and interact with the animals several times a day.
 He believes that this philosophy, being crate free and his holistic practices set him apart from some of the megafarms, stating:

 "There's something to say about taking care of the animals like they want to be taken care of, not the way you want to take care of them."

 The Zimmermans do more than raise animals on their third-generation, 50-acre farm in Pennsylvania.
 They teach their three kids the value of hard work and good morals, as well as the importance of understanding where their food comes from.
 Together, they help us bring nutritious products to families across the nation.